cesaramirez/dotfiles/README.md

 4. Run the installation:

     ```zsh
-      cd ~/.dotfiles && ./install.sh
-      # If you prefer the legacy flow, you can still use:
-      # cd ~/.dotfiles && ./fresh.sh
+    cd ~/.dotfiles && ./fresh.sh
     ```

 5. Start `Herd.app` and run its install process
+6. Review the `.macos` script and run it (consider `--dry-run` first) to apply system defaults
-6. (Optional) If you use **Mackup** and it’s already synced with your cloud storage, restore preferences:
+7. (Optional) If you use **Mackup** and it’s already synced with your cloud storage, restore preferences:

         mackup restore
-7. Restart your computer to finalize the process
+8. Restart your computer to finalize the process

 Your Mac is now ready to use!